tudorelu/fahad_blockchain/README.md

 Reading data from the data repository works as such:

-An entity makes a request to read data:
+An entity makes a request to read data

-    If the data is publicly available, the data is read from the DB and shown to the entity.
+    If the data is publicly available, it is read from the DB and shown to the entity.

     Otherwise:
         - If the request contained the sender's private key and if the sender has access to the data, then it will be shown
         - Otherwise it won't be shown, stating 'access denied'